Zeioth/vim-typedoc/README.md

 " => vim typedoc
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-" Enable for the next languages let g:typedoc_include_filetypes = ['typescript']
+" Enable it for the next languages let g:typedoc_include_filetypes = ['typescript']

 " Enable the keybindings for the languages in g:typedoc_include_filetypes